chewka/pokemon/README.md

 What further adds to this analysis is the labeling of Legendary Pokémon.
 You can clearly see that the game developers kept the Legendary Pokémon base_total all in the above-average group, approximately one standard deviation above the above-average mean.

+## See Jupyter Notebook for full Discussion of results and Prediction Algorithm